neelab2/HelicopterMod_SERVER/README.md

 1. Download the archive HelicopterMod_SERVER-main.zip
 2. Run Dayz_tools https://store.steampowered.com/app/830640/DayZ_Tools/
 3. Launch and select AddonBuilder in it
-4. In the Addons source directory line, specify HelicopterMod_SERVER-main \ HelicopterMod_SERVER-main \ HelicopterMod_SERVER - the HelicopterMod_SERVER folder
+4. In the Addons source directory line, specify  HelicopterMod_SERVER-main \ HelicopterMod_SERVER - the HelicopterMod_SERVER folder
 5. Uncheck Binarize
 6. Pack it.
 7. You should get HelicopterMod_SERVER.pbo